Is a holster that hangs from the belt that also attaches to the leg legal?

 - Larry Elder

-This document contains general information about legal matters.
+This page contains general information about legal matters.
 The information is not intended to be legal advice, and cannot substitute for the legal advise of a licensed professional.
 Stay informed and read up on Texas laws.

 Can I lawfully open carry a firearm in Texas?